mavalur/sandwich/README.md

 ####Technology Stack
 - Spring Boot running on Jetty
 - Twilio for Telephony, Bridge and Conference
-- Mongo DB for persistence
+- Mongo DB for persistence hosted on AWS
 - Angular for UI
+- ngrok for secure tunnels to localhost